ihit11/Hand_Tracker/README.md

 # 🤖 Hand_Tracker

-A gesture-based hand tracking application built using **OpenCV** and **MediaPipe**.
+A gesture-based hand tracking **demo** application built using **OpenCV** and **MediaPipe**.
 This tool allows you to interact with your display through finger gestures, and can be calibrated to any screen size or orientation.

 ---